Stormy Daniels Drags Donald Trump After He Posted An Old Letter Of Her Denying Affair

 "I've had people text me from their actual phone number," Daniels stated.
 "And I'm just like, of course, you're a Trump supporter because you're not even good at being bad!"

-Speaking on the upcoming trial, Daniels noted she feels weird about being embroiled in the situation again like it was a "time-warped" event.
+Speaking about the upcoming trial, Daniels revealed she felt weird about being embroiled in the situation again, as if it was a "time-warped" event.

 She added, "And the sad part about it is, or the tricky part, is that I had started to do really well, things had gotten quiet.
 I had moved, you know, my daughter was able to go back to school and things like that.
 And then suddenly the indictment happens and all of this stuff.
 So it was like, 2018 all over again."